-- (a) The 4-second deviation values determined under clause 5.1 are multiplied by the value of FI, with the objectives of: - (i) weighting the deviation by its significance so that, for example, in periods where the system is under frequency stress, deviations have a higher weighting; and - (ii) identifying 'helpful' deviations, i.e. a deviation which reduces frequency in a period where frequency is too high, or vice versa.
+- (a) The 4-second Deviation values determined under section 5.1 are multiplied by the value of FI, with the objectives of: - (i) weighting the Deviation by its significance so that, for example, in periods where the system is under frequency stress, deviations have a higher weighting; and - (ii) identifying 'helpful' Deviations, i.e. a Deviation which reduces frequency where frequency is too high, or vice versa. - (b) The FI value represents the total Regulation FCAS requirement identified by AGC in a given 4-second period, where: